SNOW BOOTS

 There is a big difference between water repellent and waterproof, and which boot is better for you depends on several factors – where you are going, the amount of snow/rain, where you will be wearing them, for how long and the temperature.

 Water-resistant snow boots are designed to repel water to some extent.
 This means they can handle light snow, slush, and shallow puddles.
 When you encounter heavy rain/snow or deep snow, especially for long periods, water-resistant boots may eventually have water seep, causing wetness and cold and uncomfortable feet.
 Waterproof snow boots provide more protection as they are designed to withstand highly wet conditions like deep snow and heavy rain.
 The technology in these boots prevents water from penetrating the boot's exterior and making your feet wet and cold.
-Style is a factor many take into account, so it is good to note that often more stylish boots are usually only water-resistant.
-Check whether your boots are waterproof or water-resistant before you buy and think about your destination and use.
+Style is a factor many consider, so it is good to note that often more stylish boots are usually only water-resistant.
+Check whether your boots are waterproof or water-resistant before buying, and consider your destination and use.

 OTHER IMPORTANT THINGS TO CONSIDER

-- Fit: It is important to note that the elevation and long travel it takes to get to the snow can cause feet to swell, and remember that you will be wearing thick warm socks.
-The snow boot fit should be big enough to account for this extra room.
+3. Fit: It is important to note that the elevation and long travel it takes to get to the snow can cause feet to swell, and remember that you will be wearing thick warm socks.
+The snow boot fit should be big enough for this extra room.

-HOT TIP: If your boots get wet, we recommend stuffing them with newspaper to dry them quickly, and it helps to put them in a warm, dry room.
+HOT TIP: If your boots get wet, we recommend stuffing them with newspaper to dry them quickly, and it will help if you put them in a warm, dry room.

 We have a great range of boots for the whole family.
-Our snow boots are available at our Rapid Surf & Ski Prospect store in Adelaide.
-We also ship Australia-wide to all capital cities, regional areas and to areas in the Australian Alps.
+Our snow boots are stored in our warehouse.
+Don't hesitate to get in touch with our Prospect store on 08 83441166 to arrange to try boots on or for pick up.
+We also ship Australia-wide to all capital cities, regional areas and areas in the Australian Alps.